vitiral/vitiral.github.io/_posts/2015-10-11-space-book.md

         - nano-technology cures destroying almost any parasite/bacteria/virus
         - ultra high focused resonance imaging capable of imaging individual molecules in the human body to bolster understanding
         - implanted sensors and electronics to detect abnormalities and report them to be treated extremely early
+- Food production:
+    - robotics and machine learning have allowed for automated food production
+    - (on earth) permaculture and advanced farming techniques (i.e. using automated robots) have managed to significantly boost environmentally friendly food production.
+No chemicals are now used, instead biomater is harvested robotically or by using amimals and distributed automatically
+    - "verticle farms" have advanced signiciantly and exist on earth and in space.
+They account for more than 70% of all food in cities and almost 95% of food in space.
+    - animal protein sources have been almost phased out in favor of fermented and minimally processed plant based protein.
+The last 125 years have created highly delicious and nutritionally complete plant-based calorie sources that are generally preferred to meat.
+- Environmental
+    - A huge number of specie's dna was preseverd in a massive effort during the great extinction (see below)
+    - the effort has been underway for more than 30 years study and computationally model the environment prior to the extinction, to try and rebuild it
+    - there has been some success in brining back the "primary" plants and animals to begin to refresh our environment.
+However, the complexity of the problem has been admitted to be "huge" and will advancement will be slow.
+    - Because of advances in efficiency (partly driven by space living), modern humans are almost entirely 0 environmental footprint -- so at least they are not harming the environment they live in any more.
+- Gravity
+    - The only "artifical gravity" is centrifugal force (spinning a disk around).
+That's all.
+Seriously, Sci-Fi has ridiculous expectations on aritificial gravity.
+Not only is it widely available in most sci-fi, it also seems to work when there is absolutely no power or only life-support is functioning.

 ## Cultural changes
 - space exploration: